-John also talks about the indication from the Trump team that it would prefer arranging trade agreements with individual countries to multi-state arrangements.
-This may work in the UK’s favour after Brexit, as who could forget President Obama warning that the UK would languish ‘at the back of queue’ if it chose to leave the EU.
+John also talks about the indication from the Trump team that it would prefer arranging trade agreements with individual countries to multi-state ones.
+This may work in the UK’s favour after Brexit, as who could forget President Obama’s warning to the UK that it would languish ‘at the back of the queue’ if it chose to leave the EU.

 But there is still concern about the Trump presidency.
 His lack of political experience and ever-changing policy commitments, not to mention his unpredictable nature, creates uncertainty – the bane of businesses around the world.